Jahmali64/employee-managers/Readme.md

 ```

 ### EJS Templates
-Today we are going to allow submissions from the login form.
-If the user email validates then we will grant access to the dashboard.
-Grab a new copy of the data folder from the teams folder.
+If the user email and password validates for the login page then they are granted access to the dashboard.
 There is a file called users.json.
-That is the file mimics a database.
-We will read this file and see if the provided email matches the one in the users.json file.
+That is the file that mimics a database.
+This application will read this file and see if the provided email and password matches the one in the users.json file.

-To start we are going to install ejs.
-Make sure that you are in the server folder when you do this.
+Install ejs in the server folder.
 ```
   npm install ejs
 ```
-Now lets configure ejs as the templating engine we are going to use with our project.
+Configure ejs as the templating engine to use with this project.
 ```javascript
 const ejs = require('ejs')
 app.set('view engine', 'ejs');